codeque-co/codeque/README.md

     List of every file and *why* it's included.
   - https://github.com/amcasey/ts-analyze-trace

-❌ Think if we can solve problems with exports using rev-dep
+✅ Think if we can solve problems with exports using rev-dep
   - how to get root files in rev-dep
   - how many roots it would find
       - root can be an orphan
   - look for dependencies analysis extensions
   - how we could use rev-dep in vscode ext
   - I NEED babel-plugin-undo-reexport
+    - done :D

 ❌ ensure create debug and other trash is not in pkg, install fresh pkg on linux to save space